Brazil's spoiled meat scandal widens worldwide

 "This is the last thing that Brazil's economy needed," says Neil Shearing, chief emerging markets economist at Capital Economics, a research firm.

 The European Union is banning meat from any plant that is implicated in the case.
-China and Chile suspended all meat imports.
-Hong Kong banned imports of frozen meat and poultry from Brazil.
+China, Chile and Hong Kong suspended all meat imports from Brazil.

 The scandal -- dubbed "Carne Fraca" or "Weak Meat" -- comes as Brazil is still in its longest recession in history, plagued by other corruption scandals, a political crisis and a steep fall in commodity prices.